Tano Bonnín: International career

-Born to a Dominican mother, Bonnín made his international debut for the Dominican Republic national team on 24 March 2013, appearing in a 3–1 friendly win with Haiti.
-On 22 March 2018, in his first international match since his leg injury, he captained the nation in a 4–0 friendly victory over the Turks & Caicos Islands in Santo Domingo.
+Born to a Dominican mother, Bonnín made his debut for the Dominican Republic national team on 24 March 2013, appearing in a 3–1 friendly win over Haiti.
+On 22 March 2018, in his first international match since his leg injury, he captained the nation in a 4–0 friendly victory against the Turks and Caicos Islands in Santo Domingo.

-Bonnín scored his first international goal on 12 October 2018, by opening a 3–0 defeat of the Cayman Islands in CONCACAF Nations League qualifying.
+Bonnín scored his only goal for his adopted nation on 12 October 2018, opening a 3–0 defeat of the Cayman Islands in CONCACAF Nations League qualifying.